-On the night before my daughter’s highly anticipated camp reunion, posts of her beloved bunkmates at a sleepover party started popping up in her Instagram feed with captions like, “Don’t you wish you were part of our squad?!”
+On the night before my daughter’s highly anticipated camp reunion, posts of her beloved bunkmates at a sleepover party started popping up in her Instagram feed.
+They had captions like, “Don’t you wish you were part of our squad?”

 So, how do you come of age when an inanimate object with a screen is your looking glass and fifth limb?
 How do you navigate the potentially toxic social world?
-How do you deal with 24/7 evidence of feeling left out.
+How do you deal with 24/7 evidence of being left out?

 According to author and internationally recognized parenting expert Rosalind Wiseman, “Feeling left out sucks.
-But, as parents, we need to affirm our kids’ feelings, listen to them, support them, sit with them, and guide them.”
+But, as parents, we need to affirm our kids’ feelings.
+We need to listen to them, support them, sit with them, and guide them.”

 According to Shelley Zalis, founder of The Girls’ Lounge and champion of the movement #ConfidenceIsBeautiful, “It’s all about instilling confidence in your teen so they realize that the action is where they are.
-Instead of focusing on what everyone else is doing, help your teen create her own space and appreciate what makes her special and unique.”
+Instead of focusing on what everyone else is doing, help your teen create her own space.
+Help her appreciate what makes her special and unique.”

-Research from the 2015 study, #Being Thirteen: Social Media and the Hidden World of Young Adolescents’ Peer Culture, finds that, “Young adolescents care deeply about being included by peers, and at this developmental stage, most have one peer group on which they stake their souls: peers at school.
+Research from the CNN study, #Being Thirteen: Social Media and the Hidden World of Young Adolescents’ Peer Culture, finds that, “Young adolescents care deeply about being included by peers, and at this developmental stage, most have one peer group on which they stake their souls: peers at school.
 If they see something on social media suggesting that they are not included in this group, the stakes are high and young adolescents can quickly become anxious and desperate.”
-Study data shows that, “one in five (13-year-olds) checks social media in order to make sure that no one is saying anything mean about them, and more than one-third check to see if their friends are doing things without them.”
+Study data shows that, “one in five (13-year-olds) checks social media in order to make sure that no one is saying anything mean about them.
+More than one-third check to see if their friends are doing things without them.”

 How about we reclaim and rename the abbreviation FOMO.
 Let’s try to turn it into Friends Of My Own.
 Next time your tween or teen tells you that they just saw a group of classmates on Snapchat laughing it up, remind them of this substantive and meaningful form of FOMO.
 Encourage them to embrace their genuine friendships, to cherish those friends that they can trust and confide in.